dsouvage/Intro_to_DSL/README.md

 Such workshops include (but are not limited to):

-- --Introduction to GIS
+- Introduction to GIS
-- --ARCGIS Pro
+- ARCGIS Pro
-- --Command Line Interface
+- Command Line Interface
-- --Introduction to git and version control
+- Introduction to git and version control
-- --OpenRefine
+- OpenRefine
-- --PowerBI
+- PowerBI
-- --Python
+- Python
-- --R
+- R
-- --Software Carpentry
+- Software Carpentry
-- --Data Science
+- Data Science

 For more information: